gopal1166/django-auth-api/custom_reset_email_template.md

 ### 1. Password Reset:
 ---
-1. Create custom serializer from PasswordResetSerializer in serializers.py should override `save()` method and
+1. Create custom serializer from PasswordResetSerializer in serializers.py in root , should override `save()` method and
     add `'html_email_template_name', 'domain_override'` in opts in that.
     ```